L3RS Foundation

 L3RS-1 v1.0.0 published

-The first stable version of the Layer-3 Regulated Asset Standard is published.
+After thirteen years of development and five live deployments across four continents, the first stable version of the Layer-3 Regulated Asset Standard is published as an open, royalty-free specification.
 The certification program opens for early implementers.